Atlantic City High School: Athletics

 The girls' basketball team won the Group IV state championships in 1981 vs. Eastside Paterson and repeated in 1982 vs. Plainfield High School.
-The 1981 team finished the season with a record of 29-1 after winning the Group IV state title with a 45-43 victory in the finals against an Eastside team that came into the game undefeated.
+The 1981 team finished the season with a record of 29–1 after winning the Group IV state title with a 45–43 victory in the finals against an Eastside team that came into the game undefeated.

 The 1994 Boys Varsity 8 Crew had an undefeated season and took the Triple Crown, winning the Philadelphia City Championships, Stotesbury Cup Regatta and National Rowing Championships.
 The V8 went on to place second in the Princess Elizabeth Cup at the Henley Royal Regatta on the Thames River in England.

-The 1999 football team won the South Jersey Group IV state championship at Rutgers Stadium with a 31–29 win over Eastern High School of Voorhees, a victory that marked the program's first sectional title.NJSIAA Football History, New Jersey State Interscholastic Athletic Association.
-Accessed September 1, 2022.
+The 1999 football team won the South Jersey Group IV state championship at Rutgers Stadium with a 31–29 win over Eastern High School of Voorhees, a victory that marked the program's first sectional title.

 The boys' basketball team won the NJSIAA Group IV state championship in 2012 (defeating Ridgewood High School in the tournament final), 2012 (vs. Elizabeth High School) and 2013 (vs. Linden High School).
 The team won the Group IV tournament in 2005, defeating Trenton Central High School 71–70 in the semifinals, and Ridgewood High School by a score of 56–42 in the championship game at Rutgers University.
 In 2012, the Viking's boys' basketball team won the South Jersey Group IV title and the Group IV state championship with a 53–47 win against Elizabeth High School, marking the team's second state title.
 The Vikings repeated as Group IV state champions in basketball in 2013, defeating Linden High School in overtime by a score of 60–54 to become back-to-back champions.

 In 2007, Todd Busler was one of 50 recipients of the Maxwell Football Club's Tri-State High School Award given to players from schools located in South Jersey, the five-county Philadelphia area and the Lehigh Valley of Pennsylvania.

 The boys' soccer team was 2008 inaugural Brigantine Cup champions.

-In 2009, the girls' tennis team won the South Jersey Group IV title beating Millville Senior High School 3–2, the program's first group title.
+In 2009, the girls' tennis team won the South Jersey Group IV title beating Millville High School 3–2, the program's first group title.

-In 2010, the girls' swim team won the CAL American Conference title and defeated Vineland High School to win the South Jersey Public A championship for the first time in the program's history, going 14-0 before falling to West Windsor-Plainsboro High School South in the state semifinals.
+In 2010, the girls' swim team won the CAL American Conference title and defeated Vineland High School to win the South Jersey Public A championship for the first time in the program's history, going 14–0 before falling to West Windsor-Plainsboro High School South in the state semifinals.

 The school's gymnasium was home to the United States Basketball League (USBL) Atlantic City Seagulls from 1996 to 2001.
 The Seagulls won the USBL Championship in 1997, 1998 and 1999.